SuperOfficeDocs/superoffice-docs/docs/onsite/install/web-client/index.md

 ## Before you begin

-The server where you install SuperOffice Web needs to have an internet connection and access to our Licence server on [https://license.superoffice.com][8].
+The server where you install SuperOffice Web needs to have an internet connection and access to our License server on [https://license.superoffice.com][8].

 * Install the SuperOffice CRM Server to set up or upgrade the database.
 * A SuperOffice database must be available, to install see [CRM Server][1].